 - Higher grooming prices

-- Higher boarding costs
+- Higher boarding or pet-sitting costs

 Lifetime Cost, Hidden Expenses, and Smart Budgeting Tips